ahlimany/final-project/README.md

 - The tool will process the log, generate a report, and save it as `threat_report.html` in the `reports/` directory.
 - This mode is **recommended** as it consumes minimal resources.

-- To open the report use
+- To open the report use (Ex: you use firefox browser, if not replace the 'firefox' with your browser)
 ```bash
 firefox reports/threat_report
 ```